gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classMatchingIdxSlice.md

 To define the IdxRangeSlices containing the conforming indexes, we first check that the index steps between two conforming indexes are uniform, for the 1D grid of each edge of the interface.

-If true, the index step of the patch is applied to instantiate the associated [**IdxRangeSlice**](classIdxRangeSlice.md).
+If true, the index step of the patch is applied to instantiate the associated IdxRangeSlice.

-If the grids are uniform, it is true and we can use the greatest common divisor between the two number of cells to compute the index steps of each [**IdxRangeSlice**](classIdxRangeSlice.md).
+If the grids are uniform, it is true and we can use the greatest common divisor between the two number of cells to compute the index steps of each IdxRangeSlice.